Video SEO Strategy - A Complete Guide

 Another way to qualify if a video keyword has search volume is by looking at Google Trends

 .
 It’s important to note that Google Trends will not show you search volumes, but it will show you the overall popularity of a search term.
 What’s great about it is you can set it to show keyword trends for YouTube.

 Google Trends showing trending searches in YouTube for the term ‘google my business’

-Once you’ve found a topic to create a video around, use the Rank Ranger Rank Tracker Dashboard to qualify it further.
+Once you’ve found a keyword topic to create a video around, use your rank tracking tool that tracks YouTube search results.
+For this example, I’ll be using the Rank Ranger Rank Tracker Dashboard.

 Rank Tracker Dashboard

 Use the Rank Tracker dashboard to see how your videos are ranking on YouTube

 .
 The dashboard will show you at a glance how your rankings are changing over time.
 Therefore, when you make changes to your video, you can track how those changes affected your rankings.

 In order for the dashboard to work for you, first set up a YouTube tracking campaign.
 You’ll also need to track your target keywords.
 If you want the benefit of our other tools, you should track the keywords for at least 30 days.